Why AI Workflows Need Operational Data, Not Just Better Prompts

 - Where did the workflow learn from the last miss?

-That is the expensive failure pattern: teams ask AI to run workflows while the workflow state remains scattered across documents, chats, spreadsheets, CRM fields, meeting notes, and human memory.
+That is the expensive failure pattern: teams ask AI to run workflows while workflow state remains scattered across documents, chats, spreadsheets, CRM fields, meeting notes, and human memory.

 The operating-system gap

-The LifeOS lesson
+The operator lesson

 A lightweight workflow data model